-And that’s because the digital world is the easiest and most effective way to reach your potential customers.
-After all, in 2017, US Americans checked their phones every 12 minutes.
-26% of US Americans report that they are online “almost constantly”.
+The digital world is the easiest and most effective way to reach your potential customers.
+After all, 26% of US Americans report that they are online “almost constantly”.

 When potential customers are online “almost constantly”, you need to be online, too.

 1. It Creates a Relationship With The Audience

 When your marketing efforts sell products, each successful conversion is a sale.
 But when your marketing efforts sell relationships, each successful conversion is a customer.